AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ### When do you need to configure the Connected Assets feature?

-Configure the Connected Assets feature only when you need to use the assets available on a remote DAM deployment on a Sites page of the local AEM server.
+Configure the Connected Assets feature only when you need to use the assets available on a remote DAM deployment on a local AEM server.

 ### How many Sites deployments can you connect to a remote DAM deployment after configuring Connected Assets?